Connecticut Court Records

 When Does a Criminal Defendant Have the Right to a Trial?

 A concerted effort of the state and federal constitutions, statutes, and court rules govern the schedule of criminal trials in Connecticut.
 The 6th Amendment of the United States Constitution guarantees an accused person the right to a public trial and a speedy one.
 The state statutes for Superior Court rules require that the courts try defendants within 12 months of filing a not-guilty plea.
-If the defendant has been in custody all the while before trial, the trial should occur within eight months from arrest or filing of charges, which is earlier.
+If the defendant has been in custody throughout the period before trial, the trial should occur within eight months from the arrest or filing of charges, whichever is earlier.

 The court rules typically allow a presiding judge to schedule criminal cases based on priority.
 Priority cases include motions for a speedy trial, cases where the defendant is in custody without bond, or the judge decides that a defendant’s pretrial liberty may pose risks to fair judgment.